 To help line managers overcome this new challenge, we’ve put together the following tips to help make virtual performance reviews just as effective as those conducted in person.

-Find the best time to conduct your virtual performance review
+Find the best time to conduct your online employee review

 Arrange the review at least a few weeks in advance, so you can easily find a time that suits you both.